 The Gai Jatra takes place after the full moon day of August – September.
 Pratap Malla King of Malla Dynasty is said to have started the conversion of celebrating the festival in the 18th Century to console his bereaved queen by showing her that every household is compelled to depart his/her kinsfolk.
 The 8 days festival begins when the householders whose family members have died within the year send a small procession consisting of people impersonating cows, a priest and a band of traditional musicians.
-The cow procession is sent to arrest the departed soul to get to the heavenly abode as it is believed that it has to cross a river called Vaitarani the river of fire, blood and pun, the cow will help to cross the river.
-Almost all the householders on the way offer home brewed beer, breads and coins to the participants of the processions when it passes by presenting pantomimes of various activities like planting rice, sowing seeds, filling lands etc amidst the defining choir of traditional musical instruments.
+The cow procession is sent to arrest the departed soul to get to the heavenly abode as it is believed that it has to cross a river called Vaitarani the river of fire, blood, and pun, the cow will help to cross the river.
+Almost all the householders on the way offer home brewed beer, bread and coins to the participants of the processions when it passes by presenting pantomimes of various activities like planting rice, sowing seeds, filling lands etc amidst the defining choir of traditional musical instruments.

 KRISHNA ASTHMI (KRISHNA’S BIRTHDAY)

-The eighth day of the dark lunar fortnight in August or early September is birthday of Lord Krishna the incarnation of Lord Bishnu.
+The eighth day of the dark lunar fortnight in August or early September is the birthday of Lord Krishna the incarnation of Lord Bishnu.
 This festival begins on the seventh day of the dark lunar fortnight as the Hindu devotees throughout the country being procession carrying ornately clothed idols of Krishna.
 They sing ancient hymns depicting miraculous birth extra-ordinary childhood, divine love and various deeds of valor of Krishna.
 Krishna Mandir in Patan is the center of such religious devotees in the valley.

 GOKARNA AUNSI (THE FATHER’S DAY)

 The last day of the dark fortnight in August or early September is the auspicious day for honoring fathers.
 Sons and daughter offer sweets and other delicious foods to their father and receive the blessing.
 Those whose fathers have died perform abstemious purification rites necessary to bring peace of departed soul.
-On this day people flock to sacred shrine of Shiva at Gokarna.
+On this day people flock to the sacred shrine of Shiva at Gokarna.
 They take bath in a river nearby and perform religious rites to honor the memory of their father and to bring peace and tranquility to the departed soul.
 Those with living father also do not fail to go there.
 This festival reflects the strength of family bonds in Nepal.

 TEEJ (WOMEN’S DAY)

 Teej is the festival, which lasts for three days ends on the fifth day of the new moon in the August and early September.
-On this festival Women take heavy fasting for 24 hours.
+On this festival, Women take heavy fasting for 24 hours.
 The fasting is performed for the well being of one’s husband.
 Even unmarried girl take part in the rites with great enthusiasm because of the belief that the great god Shiva will bless to have a good husband.
-According to the Hindu mythology goddess Parvati performed severe penance on the occasion and she got great Shiva as her husband.
-The festival ends with Teej Puja in which they invoke the gods on behalf on the husband.
+According to the Hindu mythology goddess, Parvati performed severe penance on the occasion and she got great Shiva as her husband.
+The festival ends with Teej Puja in which they invoke the gods on behalf of the husband.
 Women take both in holy rivers preparation for the puja.
 On this day, the women are decorated with bright red saris, gold ornaments and dance with singing.

 INDRA JATA AND KUMARI JATRA (PROCESSION OF KING OF THE GODS & KUMARI)